saddington/yen-handbook/1-employment.md

 We currently use a number of different services to get our work done, including (but not limited to):

-1. Google Apps: For email, docs, and more
+1. Google Apps: Email and Calendar
-2. Dropbox: For files and Dropbox Paper (internal communique)
+2. Dropbox: Large files, branding docs, and more
-3. Gusto: For payroll and health benefits
+3. Gusto: Payroll and Health Benefits
 4. Slack: For general real-time and async communication
-4. GitHub: For building cool stuff
+5. GitHub: Building cool shit
+6. Notion: General documents and Investor Updates

 The goal for `Day Zero` is to give you access to _everything_ you need to get meaningful work done!
 But, we also  know that the first day can be overwhelming and we may not be able to get to it all—that's entirely okay as the next day is just as good.